Daniel-Himself/FolderOrganizer/README.md

 # FolderOrganizer - A beginner level Python script
 A small script to organize a folder into subfolders by file types.
 It is, in fact, my first script in Python.
+Created for my personal use and shared for education purposes.

 ## How to use